JonasSamuelsson/Handyman/src/Handyman.AspNetCore/docs/index.md

 ## Api versioning

-Api versioning is enabled by adding the `ApiVersionAttribute` at the controller or action level.
+Api versioning is enabled by adding the `ApiVersionAttribute` at the action method level.
 It integrates with the asp.net core routing engine so it's possible to declare multiple endpoint with the same http method & route template as long as they have different api versions.
 The requested api version is read from a `api-version` query string parameter but can be customized.
 Multiple versioning schemes are supported, `Major.Minor-PreRelease` and `Literal` are provided out of the box with `Major.Minor-PreRelease` as the default but with the ability to provide a custom implementation if required.

 ### Usage